3 Steps to Prepare for a Successful Medicare Open Enrollment Period

 - January 1 – March 31: Medicare Advantage Open Enrollment Period

-Starting in 2019 this open enrollment replaced Medicare Advantage Disenrollment Period (January 1 – February 14).
+Starting in 2019, this open enrollment replaced the Medicare Advantage Disenrollment Period (January 1 – February 14).

-During this period, Medicare Advantage members can make one of the below changes:
+According to CMS, during this period, Medicare Advantage members only can make one of the below changes:

 - Switch to another Medicare Advantage Plan

-Now that you know the basics about annual enrollment, let’s talk about how to prepare for it.
+Now that you know the basics about Medicare AEP, let’s talk about how to prepare for it.

-While annual enrollment doesn’t start until October 15, Medicare.gov releases its annual “Medicare & You” handbook on October 1.
+While AEP doesn’t start until October 15, Medicare.gov releases its annual “Medicare & You” handbook on October 1.
 Starting the same day, you’ll have access to the site’s Medicare Plan Finder where you can search current Medicare Plans.